Lobash1/RentalCar/README.md

 # 🚗 RentalCar — Car Rental Web Application

 A sleek and responsive car rental catalog application built with **React**, **Redux Toolkit**, and **Vite**.
-Easily browse available vehicles, filter by brand, price and mileage, and save your favorites.
+Easily browse available vehicles, filter by brand, price, and mileage, and save your favorites.

 ## 🛠 Tech Stack